alainmbebi/mixed-norms-GRN/README.md

   * L1L21_Dream5_Scerevisiae_example_run.R is an example run using the L1L21-solution with S. cerevisiae data (Network 4 in DREAM5 challenge)

 2. The folder Figures contains all figures in the manuscript.

 3. The folder Inferred-networks contains all network objects for each dataset and each inference methods in the comparative analysis.

 # R dependencies and required packages for contenders
-install.packages(c("devtools", "foreach", "plyr", "doRNG", "glmnet", "randomForest"))
+The following packages are required dependencies for the contending approaches in the comparative analysis: "devtools", "foreach", "plyr", "doRNG", "glmnet" and "randomForest".

 # GENIE3
 The GENIE3 package can be installed from: http://bioconductor.org/packages/release/bioc/html/GENIE3.html

 # TIGRESS
-The ENNET repository can be obtained from: https://github.com/jpvert/tigress
+The TIGRESS repository can be obtained from: https://github.com/jpvert/tigress

-#ENNET
+# ENNET
 The ENNET repository can be obtained from: https://github.com/slawekj/ennet

-#PLSNET
+# PLSNET
 The Matlab source code of PLSNET can be obtained from https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1398-6#Sec17

-#PORTIA
+# PORTIA
 The PORTIA repository can be obtained from: https://github.com/AntoinePassemiers/PORTIA

 4. Although the codes here were tested on Fedora 29 (Workstation Edition) using R (version 3.6.1), they can run under any Linux or Windows OS distributions, as long as all the required packages are compatible with the desired R version.